twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ### io_getc32
 Waits for the user to enter and then returns a unicode code point.
 Currently only really works with an IoConsole that is stdin.

-To return characters encoded with the current locale, see `io_mbgetc_l`
+To return characters encoded with the current locale, see `io_mbgetc`

 ~~~
 #include <twr_io.h>